-Join Martin Guidry for an in-depth discussion in this video Using Windows PowerShell to run SQL commands, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Using Windows PowerShell to run SQL commands, part of SQL Server 2012: Designing Database Solutions.

 - In this section, I'd like to talk about using powershell…to run queries against our SQL Server 2012 databases.…I'm gonna go to the start menu,…type in powershell…and open up the Windows powershell command.…Sometimes, I like to adjust…the size of the powershell window.…If you right-click in the title bar…and go to Properties, you'll have…the option to change the font.…First thing I'll need to do is…load the SQL powershell commands.…